 Contributed by Bayside Marin clinical team member Kathryn Taylor, MA, LPC/MHSP.

-Many believe that it is only the “bad kids” that become addicted to substances.
-This thought abdicates responsibility of helping all youth say no to drug abuse.
+There are several myths of addiction.
+One such belief is that only the “bad kids” become addicted to substances.
+This thought abdicates the responsibility of helping all youth say no to drug abuse.

 Across the nation, young people are more affected by addiction than any other age group.
 As the brain is still developing (particularly the prefrontal cortex), abuse of substances such as drugs or alcohol at a young age can severely impact mental and physical health in later years.